-Coons’Kin Cats spends a ton of time ensuring that their cats are capable of thriving in hectic environments.
-They’re raised in-home, around loud appliances and a variety of children and dogs.
+Coons’Kin Cats spends a ton of time ensuring that their cats can thrive in hectic environments.
+They’re raised in-home, around loud appliances and various children and dogs.
 The breeder also takes the time to accustom them to things like going into carriers and having their claws trimmed.

-Each cat is subjected to echocardiograms before being sold, to ensure that they’re free from genetic heart defects, and DNA tests to rule out future health issues.
+Each cat is subjected to echocardiograms before being sold to ensure that they’re free from genetic heart defects, and they perform DNA tests to rule out future health issues.

 13. Amore Cattery

-Unlike many of the other breeders on this list, Amore Cattery raises more than just Maine Coons; they’re also an accomplished breeder of Savannahs.
+Unlike many other breeders on this list, Amore Cattery raises more than just Maine Coons; they’re also an accomplished breeder of Savannahs.

-Regardless of breed, their cats are raised in a kennel-free environment around dogs and all sorts of people.
+Regardless of breed, their cats are raised in a kennel-free environment around dogs and people.
 Most of their animals are European in origin, and they emphasize breeding some of the largest cats that you’ll find anywhere.